risuorg/risu/README.md

 - Open issues/feature requests, etc at <https://github.com/risuorg/risu/issues>
 - Read the [Contributing](https://risu.readthedocs.org/en/latest/development/CONTRIBUTING/) document on how to submit patches
-- Provide sosreports to check against via <https://www.dropbox.com/request/8LGneF9i9nc9RB6aqXge>, specially if running Debian based distributions and or Fedora/CentOS based ones so that we can improve support for it
+- Provide the sosreports to check against via <https://www.dropbox.com/request/8LGneF9i9nc9RB6aqXge>, specially if running Debian based distributions and or Fedora/CentOS based ones so that we can improve support for it

 ## Documentation